Congruence relations of GSpin Shimura varieties: The ordinary congruence relation

-Note that this theorem is weaker than the conjecture in the last section, because to prove that conjecture we also have to check the polynomial formed by the terms with non generically ordinary coefficients vanishes on $F$.
+Then the ordinary congruence relation reads \begin{theorem} View $H(X)$ as a polynomial with coefficients in $\mathbb{Q}[p-Isog_k]$ by the map above.
+Then $cl\circ ord(F)$ is a root of this polynomial. \end{theorem} Note that this theorem is weaker than the conjecture in the last section, because to prove that conjecture one also has to check the polynomial formed by the terms with non generically ordinary coefficients vanishes on $F$.